Canada

 - Global Affairs Canada maintains an online database of Canadian-funded projects, but does not list any secondary project partners – reflecting a lack of transparency and accountability.

-- In response to an Access to Information and Privacy (ATIP) request, GAC acknowledged that it does not maintain organized records of secondary project partners, and provided a technical explanation: “There is no field in SAP1 to identify local NGOs or other organizations that may be considered sub-implementers.
+- In response to an Access to Information and Privacy (ATIP) request, GAC acknowledged that it does not maintain organized records of secondary project partners, and provided a technical explanation: “There is no field in SAP to identify local NGOs or other organizations that may be considered sub-implementers.
 There is no other database that collects this information systematically.”

 Direct Funding